AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

     is
        V1 : Integer := 0;
        V2 : Integer := Q.External_Variable;

-       --  The association for V1 is omitted, it does not depend --  on any external state.
     end P;

 In our example, we stated in the :ada:`Initializes` aspect of ``P`` that